gradle/gradle/subprojects/docs/src/docs/release/notes.md

 which means Gradle will look for a `maven-metadata.xml` file and then fall back to a directory listing if not present.
 When set to `false` Gradle will use a directory listing only.

-Thanks to the various improvements we've made to make dependency management must more efficient, there is no longer a performance penalty for searching for the `maven-metadata.xml` file.
+Thanks to the various improvements we've made to make dependency management more efficient, there is no longer a performance penalty for searching for the `maven-metadata.xml` file.
 This means this property is no longer useful and will be removed in Gradle 2.0.

 #### Task class renames